Plan Ahead and Play It Safe for Your Next Outdoor Adventure

 - Adjust your stay: You may have made your reservation six months ago and now you need to leave a day early to attend your cousin’s wedding.
 Here is how you modify your campsite reservation so you can enjoy nature and then join friends and family for the celebration.

 - Arrive on time: Did you know campgrounds have check-in and check-out times?
-Yep, it’s true.
 Review your reservation confirmation email so you maximize your campground experience.
 Also, keep in mind, many locations have security gates that are locked at night.
 Just another reason to check all the details in your reservation confirmation email and Need to Know information.

 - Install the Recreation.gov app: Quickly and conveniently view the details of your reservation, modify or cancel reservations, or simply book a new reservation all from your mobile device.
 Available at select campgrounds, the Recreation.gov mobile app now features Scan & Pay to pay directly from your mobile device for first-come, first-served campsites and activities.
 Install the app before you leave home as connectivity in the outdoors can be limited or non-existent.